yadayada/acd_cli/README.rst

 acd\_cli
 ========

-**acd\_cli** provides a command line interface to Amazon Cloud Drive and allows mounting your cloud drive using FUSE for read and write access.
+**acd\_cli** provides a command line interface to Amazon Cloud Drive and allows Unix users to mount their cloud drive using FUSE for read and write access.
 It is currently in beta stage.

 Node Cache Features
 -------------------

-- caching of local node metadata in an SQLite database
+- local caching of node metadata in an SQLite database
 - addressing of remote nodes via a pathname (e.g. ``/Photos/kitten.jpg``)
 - file search